Contents: Six-cylinder engine ↡ Eight-cylinder engine ↡

 Six-cylinder engine

-Drain coolant (section 5.1.1).
+Drain the coolant (section 5.1.1).

-Remove radiator (section 5.2.2).
+Remove the radiator (section 5.2.2).

-Remove fan with clutch.
+Remove the fan with the clutch.

 Eight-cylinder engine

-Pic.
-112. Coolant pump and engine thermostat M 116/117.
+Fig. 112.
+Coolant pump and thermostat for M 116/117 engines.

 1 - housing cover,